Running CMD Commands

 {FileName} notepad.exe {FileName} dir . cmd /c dir {Mask=*.*} cmd /k dir {Mask=*.*} sayhello.cmd {FirstName} mailto:{Email}&subject=Thanks for the connection&body=Hello {FirstName},%0A

-The latest example shows how to launch a new email using the mailto: command.
+The last example demonstrates how to launch a new email using the mailto: command.
+Note that mailto: handlers are added to menus only for non-empty recipients.

-Use the cmd /c mode to execute a command and close the window after the execution.
-Use the cmd /k mode to leave the window opened.
+- Use cmd /c to execute a command and close the window afterward.

-The add-in launches the commands in the active workbook directory if the workbook has been already saved.
+The add-in runs commands in the active workbook directory if the workbook has been saved.

 Important!
-Run commands from trusted sources only!
-The SaveToDB add-in does not check commands.
+Only run commands from trusted sources!
+The SaveToDB add-in does not validate commands.